toni-suarez/laravel-utm-parameter/README.md

   ...
 ```

+#### Alias Configuration (Optional)

-To enable UTM-Parameters only for certain requests to your site, add a new alias.
+To enable UTM-Parameters only for certain requests or routes in your application, you can add an alias for the UtmParameters middleware.
+Open the bootstrap/app.php file and append the `UtmParameters::class` inside the web-group.

 ```php
 # Laravel 11